HOW TO CHOOSE BY: AFM TECHNIQUE

 In liquid (water)

-Probes with resonant frequency 50-70 kHz having stable reflective coating
+AFM probes with resonance frequency 50-70 kHz having stable reflective coating

 In aggressive liquid medium

-Probes with resonant frequency 50-70 kHz having chemically inert coating
+AFM probes with resonance frequency 50-70 kHz having chemically inert coating

 Tip shape and radius characterization